 The program aims to work with medium to large enterprises, and commercial smallholder cooperatives to develop commercially sustainable beef cattle breeding models.
-It does this by partnering with eight project partners in six Indonesian provinces, and testing three cattle breeding models (1) Integrated Oil Palm and Cattle Production (SISKA); (2) Semi-intensive Grazing and (3) Smallholder Cut and Carry.
+It does this by partnering with eight project partners in five Indonesian provinces, and testing three cattle breeding models (1) Integrated Oil Palm and Cattle Production (SISKA); (2) Semi-intensive Grazing and (3) Smallholder Cut-and-Carry.
+To date, 1,315 heifers and 113 bulls were distributed to 8 projects (5 provinces), and 1,452 calves were born.
+IACCB has entered the second phase in early 2019 focusing on (1) strengthening partner staff capacity to maintain good project performance; (2) developing small-holder institutional capacity; (3) encouraging pasture development; (4) research to establish the commercial impact of SISKA models; (5) finalizing technical modules designed for investors; and (6) finalizing the development of the Indonesian herd management software.
 The outcomes of this project will be shared with the broader commercial beef cattle industry in Indonesia, enabling innovation, expansion and investment in the sector.
-To date, 1,200 heifers and 67 bulls have been distributed, and 587 calves have been born.

 For more information about the program, visit IACCB website